If you’re looking for bright ideas or a fresh perspective on solving today’s toughest challenges, we’re here to help you out.

 As someone tasked with supporting and promoting the kinds of public-private partnerships Polman believes is crucial to sustainable impact and unlocking a company’s ‘soul,’ much of the advice and guidance in Net Positive feels relevant to the work in which we are currently engaged.
 Having pragmatic advice and specific tools from leading changemakers like him and Winston in this strategic space, and in such a compelling read, is both optimistic and re-energizing at a critical time in these efforts.

-Read and reviewed by: Tait Wardlaw, Director of Marketing
+Read and reviewed by: Tait Wardlaw, Chief Marketing Officer

 The global development books above range from the big picture to the very practical.
 We recommend each of them to change your mind, guide your way, and give you the tools you need to make a difference.